Review pull requests in pre-production environments in Azure Static Web Apps

 Be careful when publishing sensitive content to staged versions, as access to pre-production environments are not restricted.

-The number of pre-production environments available for each app deployed with Static Web Apps depends of the SKU tier you are using.
+The number of pre-production environments available for each app deployed with Static Web Apps depends on the hosting plan you are using.
 For example, with the Free tier you can have 3 pre-production environments in addition to the production environment.